 These points only validate that drip campaigns can generate better results than email blasts without spamming your customers.
 You can segment your users and send drip email campaigns accordingly.
 For instance, you can have drip campaigns to educate your users or reward them or convince them to try a new product or service, and so on.
 Customer list segmentation goes hand-in-hand with the success of your drip marketing campaign.

 For instance, suppose a user has been viewing your ‘premium plan’ page for some time.
-You can automatically trigger your drip campaign to send such users an email on how they will benefit by switching to the premium plan.
+You can automatically trigger your drip campaign to send such users an email on how they will benefit by switching to the premium program.
 That is just one part of how behavioral automated emails can work.
 The right message at the right time!

 Advantages of using drip email campaigns